2 US Navy sailors charged with providing sensitive military information to China

 After pleading not guilty in San Diego, Wei was assigned a new public defender who declined to comment following the hearing.
 Wei did not visibly react when read the charges.

-Sheppard said Wei has made $10,000 to $15,000 in the past year from the arrangement with the unnamed Chinese inelligence officer.
+Sheppard said Wei has made $10,000 to $15,000 in the past year from the arrangement.
 If convicted, he could face up to life in prison.

-The officer instructed Wei not to discuss their relationship, to share sensitive information and to destroy evidence to help them cover their tracks, officials said.
+The officer instructed Wei to hide their relationship and destroy evidence to help them cover their tracks, officials said.

-The Justice Department also charged sailor Wenheng Zhao, 26, based at Naval Base Ventura County, north of San Diego, with conspiring to collect nearly $15,000 in bribes from a Chinese intelligence officer in exchange for U.S. naval exercise plans, operational orders and photos and videos of electrical systems at Navy facilities between August 2021 through at least this May.
+The Justice Department also charged sailor Wenheng Zhao, 26, based at Naval Base Ventura County, north of Los Angeles, with conspiring to collect nearly $15,000 in bribes from a Chinese intelligence officer in exchange for information, photos and videos of involving Navy exercises, operations and facilities between August 2021 through at least this May.

-The information included operational plans for a large-scale U.S. military exercise in the Indo-Pacific region, which detailed the location and timing of naval force movements.
+The information included plans for a large-scale U.S. military exercise in the Indo-Pacific region, which detailed the location and timing of naval force movements.
+The Chinese officer told Zhao the information was needed for maritime economic research to inform investment decisions, according to the indictment.

 The Associated Press was unable to reach the federal public defender assigned to Zhao, who pleaded not guilty in Los Angeles.